chaudhariniraj/NJ-customer-chatbot-solution-accelerator/README.md

 ## Business scenario

-The solution provides a modern e-commerce interface with integrated AI chat assistant, enabling customers to browse products, get recommendations, and receive support through natural language conversations.
+The solution provides an industry host experience with an embedded AI chat assistant, enabling customers to browse catalog content, get recommendations, and receive support through natural language (text and voice).

 ---

-The sample data illustrates how this accelerator could be used for a customer service scenario across e-commerce industries.
+The sample data illustrates how this accelerator can be used for customer service across multiple industries.
+Deploy **one scenario per Azure environment**.
+Sample questions below are grounded in each scenario’s catalog and policy documents.

+### Ecommerce — Contoso Paints *(default)*

-In this scenario, Contoso Paints is an e-commerce paint retailer looking to provide exceptional customer support through an intelligent chatbot.
-Previously, customers had to navigate complex product catalogs, search through policy documents, and contact support for assistance.
-Leveraging the solution accelerator, customers now have access to a conversational AI assistant that can help them find the perfect paint colors, answer questions about warranties and returns, and provide personalized product recommendations.
-The chatbot uses an orchestrator agent that intelligently routes queries to specialized agents—Product Lookup Agent for finding paints and product information, and Policy/Knowledge Agent for policy questions and customer support—ensuring customers receive accurate, contextual responses in natural language (e.g., "I'm looking for a cool, blue-toned paint that feels calm but not gray", "What's your warranty policy?").
+Contoso Paints is a paint retailer looking to provide exceptional support through an intelligent chatbot.
+Customers previously had to navigate complex product catalogs and policy documents, or contact support for help.
+With the accelerator, they browse paint shades on the host site and use the embedded chat widget for color recommendations, warranties, and returns.
+The orchestrator routes queries to a product agent and a policy agent so answers stay grounded in the catalog and company documents.

+**Try asking:**

+- "I'm looking for a cool, blue-toned paint that feels calm but not gray"
+- "Show me warm white paint colors"
+- "What's your warranty policy?"
+- "What is your return policy?"

+### Healthcare — Contoso Health

+Contoso Health uses the same pattern for a patient-facing hospital experience.
+The host UI surfaces clinical services and departments; the chat widget answers questions about services, visiting hours, billing, and patient rights—without providing medical diagnosis or emergency care advice.

+**Try asking:**

+- "What are visiting hours?"
+- "Tell me about primary care services"
+- "Do you offer radiology and imaging?"
+- "What are patient rights related to billing?"

+### Banking — Contoso Banking

+Contoso Banking demonstrates deposit, lending, and card products with an assistant for account features, fees, and digital banking policies.
+The experience is informational only and must not collect or expose full account numbers, PINs, or passwords.

+**Try asking:**

+- "What savings options are available?"
+- "Show me the credit cards you offer"
+- "What's included with Everyday Checking?"
+- "How do I report suspected fraud?"

 ⚠️ The sample data used in this repository is synthetic and generated.
 The data is intended for use as sample data only.
+Healthcare and banking scenarios are demos only—not medical devices, medical advice, or financial advice.

 ### Business value